amberteets/election-analysis/README.md

 - The county with the highest voter turnout.

 ## Resources Used

 - Data: election_results.csv
 - Python (3.9.1)
 - VS Code (1.52.1)

 ## Election Audit Results
-(Using a bulleted list, address the following election outcomes.
-Use images or examples of your code as support where necessary.

-How many votes were cast in this congressional election?
-Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
-Which county had the largest number of votes?
-Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
-Which candidate won the election, what was their vote count, and what was their percentage of the total votes?)

 - The analysis yielded a total vote count for the election of 369,711 votes cast.
 - The number of votes and the percentage of total votes for each county in the precinct were as follows: